gguuss/DietyOS/README.md

 * The Big Lebowski
 * The Congress
 * The Fantastic Mr. Fox
+* The Fifth Element
 * The Great Gatsby
+* The hitchhiker's guide to the galaxy
 * The men who stare at goats
 * The Mighty Boosh
 * The Last Starfighter
 * The Lord of the Rings
 * The Matrix
+* The Tao of Steve
 * The X Files
 * Trailer Park Boys
 * Twin Peaks